-Indian food is well known for vegan and vegetarian fodder and this carrot and chickpea curry is super simple and packed with big flavours!
+Indian food is well known for vegan and vegetarian fodder and this chickpea and carrot curry is super simple and is packed with big flavours!

-This carrot and chickpea curry is a proper corker of a dish.
+This curry is a proper corker of a dish that is so simple to make.
 It was born of the result of a glut of carrots a few years ago.

-Seriously we grew tonnes of them, so many that we even tried to make carrot wine.
+Seriously we grew tonnes of them, I am not exaggerating, we stopped weighing in at 3,000kg.
+We even tried to make carrot wine.
 Don’t do it!
 Seriously!

-This carrot curry, on the other hand, comes highly recommended.
+This Indian carrot number, on the other hand, comes highly recommended.
 It features some big Indian flavours and a really thick and unctuous curry sauce.

-That chole is marvelous, however, my latest recipe is a bit of a conglomeration of influences but no less wonderful.
+That chole is marvellous, however, my latest recipe is a bit of a conglomeration of influences but no less wonderful.